 The same rule also applies to any calls or text messages you receive while you’re abroad – you aren’t charged extra to receive calls or texts while roaming, even if the person calling you is using a different service provider.

-This means you’ll be fine with your EU SIM; however, bear in mind that some processes in the Netherlands (e.g. opening a Dutch bank account or some DigiD identification methods) may require a Dutch mobile number.
+This means that you’ll be fine with your EU SIM; however, bear in mind that some processes in the Netherlands (e.g. opening a Dutch bank account or some DigiD identification methods) may require a Dutch mobile number.
 So, even if you’re able to call, text and roam like at home, you may still be more limited than if you took out a Dutch plan.
 Realistically, though, many international EU students opt to keep the SIM card from their home country and face no problems.